Warm Calling Confusion: How To Level Up Your Cold Calling

 Pros of warm calling are that it makes cold calling fun and pleasant to-do, is sustainable and helps you create long-lasting relationships with your customers.

-Pros of cold calling are that it doesn’t require any work up front and it can be done super-quick using proper software.
+Pros of cold calling are that it doesn’t require any work up front and it can be done super-quick using the proper software.

 Vastly overlooked but actually, a very important aspect of warm calling is that it is actually pleasant to do for both caller and recipient.
 While cold calling seems very awkward to do, warm calling is much easier to tackle as it feels more like a friendly convo, not a typical salesy talk.